 Forced to Watch: If he's in the mood for some rape, he'll force someone (usually the victim's children) to watch.
 His own mother would force him to watch her have sex.

-Freudian Excuse/Monster Sob Story: His early life was truly horrible.
+Freudian Excuse/Monster Sob Story: His early life was truly horrible: his mother was a hooker; she made him watch, and later pimped him out to paedophilic clients.
 This is however defied by JJ.
 She refuses to empathize with him, and says that as horrible as his upbringing was it doesn't justify what he's doing.
 In fact it makes it worse, since he of all people knows how bad it is.

 A God Am I: "I decide who dies, but mostly, I decide who lives.
 I'm like...
 God."